-An 8 day itinerary exploring this fascinating country’s most iconic sites
+Explore this fascinating country’s most iconic sites

 (Included meals as indicated in parentheses: B,L,D)

 Fly over the Andes to Cusco, the ancient capital of the Incan Empire.
-When you land in Cusco you will be met at the airport by a local representative who will transport you to your hotel in the Sacred Valley of the Incas, a long fertile river valley surrounded by snow capped peaks that lies between Cusco and Machu Picchu.
+When you land in Cusco you will be met at the airport by a local representative who will transport you to the Sacred Valley of the Incas, a long fertile river valley surrounded by snow capped peaks that lies between Cusco and Machu Picchu.

 Hotel Sol y Luna (B,L)

 First you will make a visit to the unique Incan site of Moray, and the nearby town and ancient salt pans of Maras.
 After your picnic lunch, you´ll visit Ollantaytambo, one of the few towns to survive in its current layout from Incan times.

 Hotel Sol y Luna (B,L)

 You will visit this remarkable site with a private guide, enjoy lunch at the Sanctuary Lodge, and then have the chance to explore the ruins on your own before returning to your hotel in Aguas Calientes.
 (Your hotel in Aguas Calientes is one of the most highly regarded in South America; dinner is included at the hotel.)

 Inkaterra Machu Picchu Pueblo Hotel (B,L,D)

 You’ll also have the chance to hike to the top of Huayna Picchu, the mountain that towers above Machu Picchu, or hike back along the Inca Trail to Inti Punku (the Sun Gate).
 There is a lot to see in and around Machu Picchu.

 Inkaterra Machu Picchu Pueblo Hotel (B,D)

 In the late morning you will take the train back to Cusco and be dropped off at your hotel, located in the historic San Blas district.
 You will arrive back in Cusco by mid to late afternoon and have time to explore a bit on your own and eat out at one of the city’s excellent restaurants.

 Your excursion includes a visit to Sacsahuaman, the massive Incan fortress on the hills above the city, where you enjoy views out over Cusco and the entire surrounding area.

 In the morning you will be picked up from your hotel and transferred to the airport for your flight to Lima.
 Upon arrival to Lima you will have assistance at the airport in making your connecting flight home.